yamcs/yamcs/docs/server-manual/general/architecture.rst

 Processors
 ----------

-The Yamcs processor is where most of the monitoring and control functions takes place: packets get transformed from into parameters, limits are monitored, alarms are generated, commands are generated and verified, etc. There can be multiple processors in one instance, typically one permanently processing realtime data and other created on demand for replays.
+The Yamcs processor is where most of the monitoring and control functions takes place: packets get transformed into parameters, limits are monitored, alarms are generated, commands are generated and verified, etc. There can be multiple processors in one instance, typically one permanently processing realtime data and other created on demand for replays.

 In particular, the Parameter Archive will create regularly a processor for parameter archive consolidation.
+This is required in order to process the data received in dump mode (see above) which does not pass through a realtime processor.

 Mission Database (MDB)